If you have leftover chicken or some veggies to use up, there’s nothing easier than char kway teow for a quick supper.

 You will need some flat rice noodles (pad thai noodles) and some beansprouts – I tend to use the dry ones and allow 75g dry weight per person, but you can use the ready softened ones if you like.

 1. Boil the kettle, and soak the dry noodles in a bowl in boiling hot water – they will take about 5 minutes to soften – test them regularly and drain them in a colander when they are done to your liking.
+Stir a little oil through them to keep them separate.

 4. Heat some oil in a wok – use peanut or canola oil because they will not add flavour.
 Fry the onion and garlic for a few minutes, then add vegetables in order of hardness – harder veggies first (like carrot and capsicum), squishier veggies last (like tomato and beansprouts).